4GeeksAcademy/html-tutorial-exercises-course/exercises/00-welcome/README.md

 2. Using the tags together to create a simple HTML Website.

-3. Linking websites together using Anchors with Relative or Abolute paths.
+3. Linking websites together using Anchors with Relative or Absolute paths.

 4. The HTML audio and video tag.